chef/chef-vault/README.md

 a list of chef nodes.
 This allows only those chef nodes to decrypt the password or certificate.

-This is supported on both Chef 10 and Chef 11 API.

 ## INSTALLATION:

 Be sure you are running the latest version Chef.
 Versions earlier than 0.10.0